talmonf/kombuchify.github.io/docs/how-to.md

     :::tip No more sugar left at the end!

-    After the fermentation there will be **no more sugar** left in the kombucha.
+    After the fermentation there will be **way less sugar and less theine too** left in the kombucha.
 So you are safe to drink it even if you want to avoid sugar in your diet.

+    The more you wait the less sugar and theine will be present in the final beverage.

     :::